tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 * The value of `AUC` ranges from `0` to `1`.
 A model whose predictions are `100%` wrong has an `AUC = 0.0`; in contrast, a model whose predictions are `100%` correct has an `AUC = 1.0`.

+* An `AUC=1` is a paradox since it means that the model is perfect, but you may not trust in your model since it could be overfitted.
+A model with this `AUC` value correctly distinguishes between positive and negative classes.

+* An `AUC=0.50` means that the model is unable to distinguish between positive and negative classes.

-* Higher the AUC, better the model is at predicting `0s` as `0s` and `1s` as `1s`.
+* Ideally, we may want to have `AUC` values ranging between `0` and `1`, where higher the AUC, better the model is at predicting `0s` as `0s` and `1s` as `1s`.

+* So, a model with an `AUC=0.90` may be better than a model with an `AUC=0.65`.

   ![Different AUC values](Images/auc-for-roc-curves.png)

-Comment to students that they will learn how to perform this analysis python next.
+Explain to students that they will learn how to perform this analysis using python next.
 Answer any questions before moving on.

 ---